 with Sophie Hacker and Katy Hacker Hughes

 Alan Hacker knew Jessie, in whose memory Jessie’s Fund was founded, and himself raised money for the Fund.
-Jessie’s mother will be playing the Clarinet Quintet by Brahms in this concert, and Jessie’s father is viola player of the Fitzwilliam String Quartet.
+Both Jessie’s parents are playing in this concert.

 Tickets: £25, available from the Winchester Cathedral Box Office